 Currently, the rule-based chatbots are a popular ecommerce tool for routine customer service requests.
 This is because they’re easy to build, and though simplistic, can get basic tasks done.
-But as AI has advanced significantly, and continues to improve through 2018, it’s highly likely that we’ll see a rise of the more complex machine learning chatbots.
+But as AI has advanced significantly, and continues to improve, it’s highly likely that we’ll see a rise of the more complex machine learning chatbots.

 Introducing machine learning chatbots

 Machine learning refers to the ability of a system (in this case, the chatbot) to learn from the inputs it experiences.
 One of the ways they achieve this through natural language processing, or NLP, which refers to any interaction between computers and human language.

 But NLP is only a start.
 To achieve true general artificial intelligence, a chatbot or dialogue system needs to be able to do three central things:

 - • Maintain the context of the dialogue